IFRCGo/alert-hub-backend/README.md

 ## Installation and Setup

 *It is possible to develop and run a fully functional Alert Manager on Windows including the Django app, Celery, and Redis using Docker.
-However, Celery and Redis are not officially supported and certain features such as concurrent Celery workers will not work.*
+However, Celery and Redis are not officially supported and we strongly recommend using Linux to be able to run concurrent Celery workers.*

 The Alert Manager and CAP Aggregator share the same database and Redis server as a message broker.
 Most of the steps can be skipped if the CAP Aggregator has already been set up.